Use Case

 The Netherlands, particularly Amsterdam, is also under significant pressure to provide new housing while facing substantial population growth.
 Simultaneously, it is situated in a delicate region vulnerable to the consequences of climate change and disruptions such as the physical degradation of transport networks.

-The city needs to build 325,000 new houses by 2050 in a limited area while contending with the increasing likelihood of major weather events that could strand a significant portion of the population.
+At least 250,000 new houses must be built in the Amsterdam Metropolitan Area by 2040 in a limited area, while contending with the increasing likelihood of major weather events that could strand a significant portion of the population.

 In detail, the main challenges of UC3 are due to the following disruption scenarios: